AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> One of the first signs of the beginning of understanding is the wish to die.  — Franz Kafka
+> Throughout this life, you can never be certain of living long enough to take another breath. — Zen Proverb
 <!--END_SECTION:quote-->